olehmelnyk/acme/docs/quality_and_security.md

 # Quality and Security Guidelines

+> **Note**: For detailed security documentation, including automated tools, application security, and reporting procedures, see our [Security Documentation](security/readme.md).

 ## Overview

 This document outlines our comprehensive approach to code quality, security, and monitoring across the entire application.